 Rafael López is an internationally recognized illustrator and artist.
+His 2018 picture book release, The Day You Begin written by Jacqueline Woodson is a New York Times #1 Picture Books Bestseller.
 In 2017 he was awarded the Silver Medal from the Society of Illustrators, New York Original Art show for his work on Bravo!
 Poems about Amazing Hispanics.
 A children’s book illustrator, he won the 2016 Pura Belpré medal from the American Library Association for his illustrations for Drum Dream Girl and the 2010 Pura Belpré medal for Book Fiesta.
 In 2012, he was selected by the Library of Congress to create the National Book Festival poster.
 The illustrations created by López bring diverse characters to children’s books and he is driven to produce and promote books that reflect and honor the lives of all young people.He is the recipient of the 2017 Tomás Rivera Children’s Book Award, three Pura Belpré honors and two Américas Book Awards.

 Born and raised in Mexico City to architect parents, Rafael López was immersed in the rich visual heritage, music and surrealism of his native culture.